VladonSD/MCP-Archive.com/README.md

 [Submit your MCP Server](https://mcp-archive.com/submit)

 For other contributions, such as website improvements or bug reports, please contact us through our website.

-## License

-All content on MCP-Archive.com is licensed under [MIT License](LICENSE) unless otherwise noted.

 ---